 This event requires prolonged periods of walking and standing.

 The National Naval Officers Association (NNOA) is accepting applications for its Second Annual Youth Science, Technology, Engineering, & Mathematics (STEM) Day event on July 26, 2017.
-The event will offer unique opportunities to minority, disadvantaged and underserved community students to explore prospective careers in the fields of robotics and unmanned systems.
-Participants will observe the student built-and-designed robotic submarines featured in the 2017 International RoboSub Competition and meet scientists, researchers, and engineers from Space and Naval Warfare Systems Center Pacific (SSC Pacific), a recognized leader in autonomous unmanned systems.
+The event will offer unique opportunities to disadvantaged and underserved community students to explore prospective careers in the fields of robotics and unmanned systems.
+Participants will engage with student built-and-designed robotic submarine teams featured in the 2017 International RoboSub Competition.

-This event will be held from 8:00 AM to 2:00 PM at SSP Pacific TRANSDEC, 1800 Cabrillo Memorial Drive, San Diego, CA 92106.
-This NNOA STEM YOUTH event is open to all San Diego area students in grades 8 through 12.
+The morning segment of the program will be held from 8:00 AM to 11:00 AM at SSC Pacific TRANSDEC, 1800 Cabrillo Memorial Drive, San Diego, CA 92106.
+From 12:00 PM to 3:00 PM, participants will have a guided tour of an air wing hangar and operational patrol boat.
+This event is open to all San Diego area students in grades 8 through 12.

 Students will be mentored by military officers and STEM professionals, experience STEM within the space and sea service environment, and learn about military scholarships and training programs.

-The NNOA STEM YOUTH DAY is happening in conjunction with the 2017 NNOA Professional Development Symposium at the Admiral Kidd Catering Conference Center, San Diego, CA July 26–27, 2017.
+The Youth STEM DAY is happening in conjunction with the 2017 NNOA Professional Development Symposium at the Admiral Kidd Catering Conference Center, San Diego, CA July 26-27, 2017.

 Want your organization or event added to the NNOA website?
 Contact CDR Katrina Pringle at email@example.com